froboy/yusaopeny_docs/content/en/docs/user-documentation/layout-builder/_index.md

 While **Sections** contain the page's **structure**, **Blocks** contain its **content**.

 To create a block, click Add Block in any section of the page, then Create Custom Block.

 ![A screenshot showing the Add Block and Create Custom Block buttons.](lb_add_block.png)

 Your YMCA website has a wide array of blocks to choose from.
-In this section you will find detailed descriptions of those blocks.
+In this section, you will find detailed descriptions of those blocks.

 ## Tips and Tricks